 Environmental sustainability is just one means of making sure that Euston is resilient to change.
 Designs that ensure flexibility, and a genuine mix of scale and land uses will put Euston in the best possible position to adapt to changes in demand for space.

 A long-term commitment to our neighbours means thinking both about the future of Euston, and what can be done from day one to benefit surrounding communities.
-Delivering sections in phases can help minimise disruption, and means that we could begin delivering commercial, residential and public space from as early as 2024.
+Delivering sections in phases can help minimise disruption, construction is anticipated to start on site from 2025.
 Meanwhile-use projects illustrate Euston’s potential right from the start.
 Partnering with Euston and Camden’s many organisations and institutions means understanding and addressing the priorities that matter most to local people, investing in individuals and communities, and building the capacity of local economies to evolve, adapt and thrive.